 The HPM is open for a limited number of students, and has the following structure:

-- Compulsory course ‘Critical Reflection on Technology (CRoT)’ (UD2010) for all TU Delft HPM students (5 ECTS)
+- Enrolment in either 'Critical Reflection on Technology (CRoT)' (UD2010) or 'Business Leadership for Engineers' (UD2012) is required for all TU Delft HPM students across faculties (5 ECTS)

 - Participation in / organisation of TU-wide events, like symposia, exhibitions, debates with industrial representatives